-You may have an idea about what your credit report contains but don't be surprised to find that there can be errors on your report.
+You may have an idea about what your credit report contains but you'd be surprised to find that there can be errors on your report.
 You should order copies of all three of your credit histories from the major reporting bureaus Equifax, Experian, and TransUnion.
-Every individual has the right to receive one free copy from each of the three bureaus annually at annualcreditreport.com.
-You can also get a free report for up to 60 days if you have been denied credit, employment, insurance or a rental property because of information in your credit report.
+Every individual has the right to receive one free copy of each annually from annualcreditreport.com.
+You can also get a free report for up to 60 days if you have been denied credit.